theocalmes/lldbpy/README.md

-An Introduction to debugging on iOS using lldb python API.
+An Introduction to debugging on iOS using lldb.

 Enabling lldb
 -------------